zar-moethu/global-education-systems-python/README.md

 ### 4. Exploratory Data Analysis (EDA)

-To understand the data structure and identify patterns before clustering, we performed:
+To understand the data structure and identify patterns before applying clustering analysis, we performed:

 **4.1 Summary statistics:**